PrashantBarai/39_PAA_01/README.md

 ![confusion matix obtained](https://github.com/PrashantBarai/39_PAA_01/assets/144236026/96d46b60-a159-4387-bb00-034e7722a412)

 6. started making new Model through keras .

 7. Fit train data to new model.

 8. currently working on the new model for optimization.
+9. new changes